 How To Clean Up Parrot Food

-The biggest mess for a parrot is always related to food.
-It’s easy for seeds to get scattered in the cage or around it.
-Once there, a single flap of the parrot’s wings can send the food under a couch or behind a drawer.
-It can turn moldy if not picked up on time.
-As such,
+Seeds get scattered in and around the cage.
+Once there, a single flap of the wings sends them under a couch or behind a drawer.
+They can turn moldy if not removed.
+So, you should:

-- Pick up any leftover foods that could have been dropped
+- Pick up any leftover and dropped foods.